Gluten Free Norway

 REMA 100 GF section

 Our accommodation in Tromso was Tromso Motel and Camping which again included a buffet breakfast.
 In the morning I asked whether they had any yoghurt or gluten free bread but they said they didn’t.
 To be fair I didn’t contact them ahead of time to ask as I wasn’t aware that breakfast was included here so perhaps they would have bought something gluten free in if I had prepared them.
-I drank a few glasses of the apple and orange juice, which was the only safe part of the buffet, and munched on my gluten free cereal and milk in the car once we got on the road…who knew cereal could taste ever better than usual when eaten from a paper coffee cup!
+I drank a few glasses of the apple and orange juice, which was the only safe part of the buffet, and then munched on my gluten free cereal (which I had brought with me) and milk in the car once we got on the road…who knew cereal could taste ever better than usual when eaten from a paper coffee cup!

 NORDKAPP is amazingly beautiful but very small and therefore not the kind of town where you can easily find somewhere to eat late on in the evening nevermind something gluten free.
 Again we headed for the local supermarket and this time found delicious tiger prawns to eat with our salad and yoghurt…tasty and healthy!
 Breakfast at our HI Hostel wasn’t the best but the woman who worked there was very sweet.
 When I had asked on checking in whether they had anything gluten free for breakfast, she had gone in search of gluten free bread.
 Unfortunately being a tiny town this was nowhere to be found.
 She bought rice cakes for me instead but unfortunately there wasn’t much I could eat with them as it was a selection of mostly processed looking meats.
 There was yoghurt but only flavoured stuff and I couldn’t be sure of the ingredients.
 I ate my rice cakes with jam, a boiled egg and some juicy orange slices.
 Not the most exciting of breakfasts but I have to give them points for trying.